What they’ll remember most is how it felt to be loved.

 A simple hand-drawn circular arrow icon representing the power of connection in parenting, helping parents strengthen their bond with children and regulate emotions effectively.

-Words have power.
-Discover phrases that de-escalate tantrums, build emotional intelligence, and foster cooperation—while avoiding language that can unintentionally fuel the struggle.
+Words shape behavior.
+Discover phrases that calm the chaos, build emotional intelligence, and foster cooperation—while avoiding common language that adds fuel to the fire.

 What to say and not to say

-And—because sometimes reading isn’t enough—I’ve included a little something extra for you once you download the guide.
-A deeper conversation to help you put these ideas into practice.
-You’ll see when it lands in your inbox!
+And because sometimes reading isn’t enough, I’ve included a little something extra for you when you download the guide—something that makes these tools even easier to apply in real life.
+You’ll see it in your inbox!

 Speech language pathologist and parenting expert Charlene Christianson helps parents handle big emotions with confidence.
 Learn science-backed strategies for calmer, happier kids.